-- Position as for any scrimmage play. - On a snap from between the 10 and 5 yard lines, release slowly downfield and STAY AHEAD of the runner to the goal line. - On a snap inside the 5 yard line, release to the goal line and officiate back toward the ball if necessary. - Note the farthest point to which the ball is advanced. - \ If short of the goal line, move quickly and help by marking the foremost point of the ball with an extended DOWNFIELD FOOT or by actually placing the ball. - \ If you see the ball in possession of the runner touch or cross the goal line plane, move to the goal line (if necessary) and from a stationary position give the touchdown signal. - \ If the ball does not break the goal line plane, do not give any signal.
+- Position as for any scrimmage play. - On a snap from between the 10 and 5 yard lines, release slowly downfield and STAY AHEAD of the runner to the goal line. - On a snap inside the 5 yard line, release to the goal line and officiate back toward the ball if necessary. - Note the farthest point to which the ball is advanced. - If short of the goal line, move quickly and help by marking the foremost point of the ball with an extended DOWNFIELD FOOT or by actually placing the ball.

+- If you see the ball in possession of the runner touch or cross the goal line plane, move to the goal line (if necessary) and from a stationary position give the touchdown signal. - If the ball does not break the goal line plane, do not give any signal.

 - Position closer to the line of scrimmage than normal.
-Start on the end line if the snap is from the 20 yard line or inside. - You are solely responsibility for end line coverage.
+Start on the end line or the goal line (but NEVER in the end zone) if the snap is from the 15 yard line or inside.
+Back Judge has primary goal line coverage up to B's 15 yard line.
+BJ should be prepared to cover end line once he/she reads the play and it dictates end line coverage between B's 20-15 yard line. - You are solely responsibility for end line coverage.